 Broforce - Review

-Originally published July, 2016
+Originally published July 2016

 Broforce is a game for people who like three things: Action movies, puns, and the Metal Slug video games.
-I happen to like all three of those things and the game always appealed to me, but for one reason or another, I just never picked it up.
+I happen to like all three of those things and the game always appealed to me, but for one reason or another, I just rarely picked them up.
 However, I ended up receiving Broforce as an awesome gift from an awesome friend, whom I'll refer to as Real Dude-Master.
-Thus, I decided to just give it quick try and to review it once I got back from my various trips.
+Thus, I decided to just give it a quick try and to review it once I got back from my various trips.

 I certainly didn't expect to beat the game in a short time or to like it as much as I did.
 I was so sucked into the game, that I wasn't able to put it down until I finally beat it a few days later.
 Broforce is a fast, fun, and funny romp through 50 levels of exploding pixelated action with the chance to play as some of your favorite action heroes from movies as you take on evil terrorists and rescue POWs.
 I played through the game's campaign in a short amount of time, but the campaign is by no means short.
 There was just an addictive quality to the fast-paced level design and action that made me want to keep playing after each level until I suddenly found myself at the end of the game.